 The search tools on the left will more directly create data lists from your search action.
 The draw tools on the right focus first on drawing lines, points or polygons, but then offer the search data binocular icon to help create a segmented data group or marketing list.

 Simply select a Search Tool from the drop down options – search by circle, polygon, or drive time polygon.
 Any of these when drawn around your data will create a subset list or marketing list of records in the Data Window.
 Those results could be used as a list for sales planning, customer mapping, or export the list out of the application completely.
 These query results could be routed on immediately by adding all rows to a Route from the Data Window toolbar.
-Or you could export your records back to Salesforce or ACT! – if you happen to be using one of those newly integrated products with MBO.
+Or you could export your records back to Salesforce or ACT! – if you happen to be using one of those newly integrated products with Map Business Online.

 Any query results or marketing list results can be filtered on the map.
 In the Data Window, with your new query result named and selected, simply check the box marked “Filter Data on Map” at the top left of the Data Window.
 Bingo – now you see just those filtered results on the map.
 Don’t forget to uncheck when you are done.